VandanGupte101727/CDS-experiment-12/README.md

 1).Default Constructor: Takes no arguments or has default parameters.
 If no constructor is defined, the compiler provides a default constructor.<br>
 2).Parameterized Constructor: Allows passing arguments to initialize the object with specific values.<br>
 3).Copy Constructor: Used to create a new object as a copy of an existing object.
 If not explicitly defined, the compiler generates a default one that performs a shallow copy.<br>

+Destructors: In C++, a destructor is a special member function that is automatically called when an object goes out of scope or is explicitly deleted.
+Its main purpose is to release resources (like memory or file handles) acquired during the object's lifetime, ensuring proper cleanup.
+A destructor has the same name as the class, prefixed with a tilde (~), and cannot be overloaded.
+It plays a crucial role in avoiding resource leaks and is integral to RAII (Resource Acquisition Is Initialization).<br>